maccu71/projects/README.md

 192.168.122.203            : ok=2    changed=2    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Interestingly, we get the same output when we uncomment strategy: host_pinned, which enforces tasks to be executed one by one.
+Interestingly, we get the same output when we uncomment 'strategy: host_pinned', which enforces tasks to be executed one by one.

 How come?
-Why was the first task labeled with run_once: yes executed on all hosts?
+Why was the first task labeled with 'run_once: yes' executed on all hosts?

 **We must keep in mind that the run_once directive refers to the specified batch of servers, not the entire inventory.** It's like telling a joke to one small group at a party and then realizing you have to repeat it to each new group that joins in.

-We also noticed that the run_once directive behaves similarly to the strategy: host_pinned by enforcing running all tasks sequentially on all hosts in the inventory.
+We also noticed that the 'run_once' directive behaves similarly to the 'strategy: host_pinned' by enforcing running all tasks sequentially but here is lie the cat:
+1) `serial: 1` performes all tasks on exactly one host after antother from the inventory
+2) `strategy: host_pinned` - performes sequential tasks on a batch of 5 hosts by default or the number specified in `fork` directive.
+Thus: `strategy: host_pinned` and `-f 1` during playbook execution effectively equals: `serial 1`